mcc85s/FightingEntropy/Records/readme.md

 In some cases, maybe they're not THAT (CARELESS/LAZY)...?

-But, that is just an illusion, because they truly ARE that (CARELESS/LAZY).
+But, that may just be an ILLUSION, because...<br>
+Holy fuckin' shitballs rolled in hay, sometimes they truly ARE that (CARELESS/LAZY)~!<br>
+Don't take my word for it.

 Typically the people I consistently poke fun at...?<br>
 They don't really care what I think, and they'll just routinely avoid actions (1-3) above.<br>